fstachura/asmnotes/notes.md

 * rbx, rbp, rsp, r12, r13, r14, r15 have to stay unchanged after function call
 * result - rax,rdx for pointers and integers, xmm0/1 for floats

-## passing structs
+## structs

 * very complex
 * if the struct is passed by value and is small enough, individual fields will be passed by registers
 * pairs of fields may be packed into registers (ex. int and float, both 32bit, into rdi)

-## returning structs by value
+* it seems that constructors do not return valid data in rax

-* pointer to space for the result is passed in rdi
+* returning by value - pointer to space for the result is passed in rdi by the caller

 # g++/itanium-cxx name mangling